Hector101/vue2-brace-editor/README.md

 |annotations| | Array of Arrays | annotations to show in the editor i.e. `[{ row: 0, column: 2, type: 'error', text: 'Some error.'}]`, displayed in the gutter|
 |markers| | Array of Arrays | [markers](https://ace.c9.io/api/edit_session.html#EditSession.addMarker) to show in the editor, i.e. `[{ startRow: 0, startCol: 2, endRow: 1, endCol: 20, className: 'error-marker', type: 'background' }]`|
 |style| | Object  | camelCased properties |

+## How to contribute
+To contribute, fork this repo to your private repository and create a pull request based on the feature you want to add.
+However ensure to follow the AirBnB coding style guide.

+## Disclaimer
+This app and its functions are limited by time constraint and is in no way at its best.

+### FAQ
++ Can I fork this repository?
+  + Yes you can.
++ Can I contribute to the project?
+  + Yes you can, however it is advised you follow the AirBnB style guide for your PR to be considered being merged to the project
++ Can I modify the project, for usage?
+  + This project is an open source project, so you can.

+## Dependencies
++  **[brace](https://www.npmjs.com/package/brace)** - browserify compatible version of the ace editor.

+## Authors
+Hector Johnson - github.com/hector101

+## License

+(The MIT License)

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.